Skip to content

 Paste at least 30 words and click Analyze Text to check for AI patterns

-DeepSeek has emerged as a major AI player, particularly after DeepSeek-R1 and DeepSeek-V3 demonstrated performance rivaling top Western models.
+DeepSeek has become a major AI name, especially after DeepSeek-R1 and DeepSeek-V3 pushed it into wider adoption.
 DeepSeek's writing has its own identifiable characteristics: it tends to produce highly structured, logically sequenced prose with clear cause-and-effect relationships.
 DeepSeek output often features enumerated reasoning ("First...
 Second...
 Third..."), explicit logical connectors, and a somewhat more formal register than ChatGPT.
 Its reasoning-focused training gives text a distinctive "thinking out loud" quality that differs from other AI models.

 Coda One's DeepSeek Detector is tuned to these patterns.
 Our statistical model captures DeepSeek's sentence length distribution, which tends to cluster around medium-length sentences with less extreme variation than human writing.
 The pattern model identifies DeepSeek-specific constructions: its preference for sequential reasoning markers, its tendency to restate premises before conclusions, and characteristic transitional phrases that differ from both OpenAI and Anthropic models.
 The ensemble model weighs all signals together.

-As DeepSeek gains global adoption -- particularly in academic, technical, and business writing contexts -- reliable detection becomes increasingly important.
-Whether content was generated by DeepSeek Chat, DeepSeek Coder, or the reasoning-focused R1 model, our detector identifies the underlying writing patterns.
-The analysis is completely free and unlimited: paste any text, get instant results with per-sentence breakdown and multi-model scoring, no signup required.
+As DeepSeek gains wider adoption -- particularly in academic, technical, and business writing contexts -- reliable detection becomes increasingly important.
+Whether content was generated by DeepSeek Chat, DeepSeek Coder, or the reasoning-focused R1 model, our detector looks for underlying writing patterns rather than claiming exact model fingerprinting.
+The analysis starts directly in the browser: paste text, get results with per-sentence breakdown and multi-model scoring, and review the output in one pass.

 Frequently Asked Questions